alexellis/derek/README.md

 Derek is a bot for GitHub designed to reduce fatigue for maintainers and to delegate permissions to non-admin users in your community or team.

+All features are modular and can be enabled/disabled as required:

-* Let non-admin users manage Issues and PRs by commenting `Derek <command>`
+* Let designated non-admin users manage Issues and PRs by commenting `Derek <command>`
 * Enforce [Developer Certificate of Origin (DCO) checking (optional)](https://developercertificate.org)
 * Automatically label/flag PRs without a *Description*
+* Label PRs from first-time contributors
+* Automate generation of release notes based upon PRs closed
+* Detect spam PRs (from hacktoberfest)
-* Use the managed service or self-host
+* Use the free SaaS or self-host

 ### User guide